kevva/play-animal-sounds/README.md

 $ npm install --save play-animal-sounds
 ```

-On Debian/Ubuntu, the [ALSA](http://www.alsa-project.org/) backend is selected by default, so be sure to have the `alsa.h` header file in place:
+On Debian/Ubuntu, the [ALSA](http://www.alsa-project.org/) backend is used by default, so be sure to have the `alsa.h` header file in place:

 ```sh
 $ sudo apt-get install libasound2-dev